OC logo

 6 - Experiment with Different Phrasings: If you're not getting the response you want, try asking the question in a different way.
 The model's results vary based on your input.

-7 - Fact-Check: You can ask the model to fact-check its answer but this is not always effective, so be prepared to verify independently.
-Read our Fact Checking AI page for more info.
+7 - Fact-Check: You can ask the model to fact-check its answer but this is not always effective, so verify independently.
+Prompt the model to tell you "I don't have enough information" if it is not confident it can formulate accurate answers, this techniques is often effective.
+Read our Fact Checking AI page for specific techniques on verifying answers.

 Adapted from App of the Day